jimitmp/Agriculture_Field_Pattern_Classification/README.md

 The src folder contains the source code.
 It contains 5 files:-

-DCNN_and_VGG16.ipynb - Contains code and output for Deep CNN and VGG 16 Model trained.
+DCNN_and_VGG16.ipynb - Contains code and output for Deep CNN and VGG 16 Model trained.<br />
-EfficientNetB0.ipynb - Contains code and output for Efficient Net Model trained.
+EfficientNetB0.ipynb - Contains code and output for Efficient Net Model trained.<br />
-Resnet50final.ipynb - Contains code and output for ResNet50 Model trained. detnet.ipynb - Contains code and output for DetNet Model trained.
+Resnet50final.ipynb - Contains code and output for ResNet50 Model trained.<br />
+detnet.ipynb - Contains code and output for DetNet Model trained.<br />
-InceptionV3.ipynb - Contains code and output for InceptionV3 Model trained.
+InceptionV3.ipynb - Contains code and output for InceptionV3 Model trained.<br />
 The Sample Dataset conatins 4 folders namely, weed_cluster, waterway, standing_water and cloud_shadow corresponding to the field pattern images it contains.
 Each folder contains 12 images.

 Link to complete dataset used in this project : https://drive.google.com/drive/folders/1OWKZM6zhtIq_ex5vjawFF0PJ-JqNLHfK?usp=sharing